 Students who've attended a UA campus before (UAA or UAS)

-If you're planning to transfer to UAF from UAA or UAS, the general education requirements for your baccalaureate degree are transferable; the requirements you completed at one UA institution fulfill the same categories at all other UA institutions.
-If you have completed your general education requirements at UAA or UAS, you have fulfilled all requirements of the UAF baccalaureate core.
-If you have taken some of the general education requirements at UAA or UAS (but not all), refer to the table of substitutions for intra-UA transfers.
+If you're planning to transfer to UAF from UAA or UAS, general education requirements you have already completed are transferable.
+If you have completed all your general education requirements at UAA or UAS, you have fulfilled all your general education requirements at UAF.
+If you have completed some general education requirements at UAA or UAS, you can check out the UA System Transfer table to see how they can be used to meet UAF general education requirements.

 Review the policies surrounding transfer of credit to UAF.

 GPAs from other colleges or universities, including UAA and UAS, are not computed in your UAF GPA; however, they are used when determining your eligibility for honors at the time of graduation.

 In addition to transferring your credits from other institutions, you can also earn UAF transfer credit through a variety of alternatives.

 - Credit for national exams: These are some of the exams that you can take to receive credit.

-- Advanced Placement (AP) with a minimum score of 3
+- Advanced Placement (AP) with a minimum score of 3, or a score of 4 or 5 for Calculus AB or BC

 - International Baccalaureate (IB) with a minimum score of 4, or 5 for mathematics